Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M03L10_Building_Dashboards.md

 For your dashboard to show up in the model-driven app you must edit the app module and added to the definition

-1. Make sure you are still in <https://web.powerapps.com> and you have the **Practice** environment selected.
+1. Make sure you are still in <https://make.powerapps.com> and you have the **Practice** environment selected.

-2. Open **Common Data Service Default Solution**.
+2. Open **Common Data Services Default Solution**.

-3. Click on the **Knowledge Admin Model-Driven** application.
+3. Click on the **Knowledge Admin Model-Driven application**.
 The app designer should open.

 4. Select **Dashboards**.